-I am an AI policy researcher at OECD.AI.
-Previously, I was advised by Dylan Hadfield-Menell, Elsa Olivetti, Emőke-Ágnes Horvát, and Juho Kim.
-Working alongside these experts in technical AI safety, supply chain systems, network science, and human-computer interaction, I found myself navigating a research landscape that was dynamic—perhaps a bit too dynamic—and often accompanied by regular existential crises.
-Little did I know that this academic uncertainty would sharpen my adaptability and versatility, equipping me for the real-world challenges of governing advanced AI systems and facilitating international cooperation.
-So yes, it seems everything happens for a reason—or at least, we can make it that way!
+Prior to joining the OECD, I was advised by Dylan Hadfield-Menell, Elsa Olivetti, Emőke-Ágnes Horvát, and Juho Kim.
+Working alongside experts in technical AI safety, supply chain systems, network science, and human-computer interaction, I found myself navigating an incredibly dynamic research landscape.
+While these experiences occasionally brought moments of existential crisis as a researcher, they ultimately strengthened my adaptability and the versatility needed to tackle real-world challenges of governing advanced AI systems and fostering international cooperation.
+Looking back, it feels like everything happened for a reason—or at least, we can choose to see it that way!

 In my spare time, I like to take a stroll, play with oil pastels, and appreciate others’ creative and artistic talents – here’s my (current!) favorite [playlist | webtoon | art | recipe].